- My LS

 Your firm will not be able to accept new work, although you can continue to work on existing instructions.

-You should still try to get insurance during this period, but the policy must be backdated to the start of the 90-day policy extension period.
+You should still try to get insurance during the CP, but the policy must be backdated to the start of the 90-day policy extension period.

 Insurance cover during the policy extension

 Insurance for the policy extension period is provided by the same insurer that covered the previous indemnity period.
 It must meet the SRA's minimum terms and conditions (MTC).

 The MTC will cover activities if you breach the obligation in rule 2.4 of the SRA's Indemnity Insurance Rules to take on no new work during the CP.